 What These Changes Mean for Service Providers

 Based upon the requirements of the EO, federal contractors and service providers should anticipate additional changes to FAR and DFARS.
 They also can expect new and enhanced enforcement to ensure cybersecurity compliance, as well as new structures to enhance speed and coordination among federal agencies to respond to future incidents.
-This will have a trickle-down effect on all current security frameworks in federal agencies, as they will need to be revised to be in compliance with the EO’s new cybersecurity standards, and in turn on all federal contractors, service providers, and state and local government organizations that receive federal funding.
+This will have a trickle-down effect on all current security frameworks in federal agencies, as they will need to be revised to be in compliance with the EO’s new cybersecurity standards, and in turn on all federal contractors, service providers, and state and local government organisations that receive federal funding.

 While they await further direction, affected parties should, at a minimum: